Rohit-Deshbhratar/SSIS_Practice/README.md

 sorted first then merged and then saved into final output file.
 The data will be sorted on the basis of "PATIENT_ID" column present in both files.
 File used in this project are "Merge_Transformation_Female", "Merge_Transformation_Male" and "Merge_Transformation_Output".

+## 10. Merge Transformation(Without "SORT" transformation)
+This projet is very similar to the project 9, difference is we haven't used sort transformation.
+To sort data we used "Advanced editor...".
+First select "Flat File Source Output" -> "Common Properties" -> "ISSorted" -> "True".
+Then "Flat File Source Output" -> "Output Column" -> Select respective column name -> "Common Properties" -> "SortKeyPosition" -> 1.
+Apply "MERGE" transformation and saved output in a flat file.